codenart/codenart.github.io/_posts/7-sample/2017-09-03-sample-2-responsive-navbar.md

 ### 3.1 Make the two link-lists vertical

-As you notice that we've make the two link-list and all anchor elements `inline-block`; And we also set position of the second list to the right using `position: absolute`.
+In the previous sections, we've make the two link-list and all anchor elements `inline-block`; And we also set position of the second list to the right using `position: absolute`.
 Just override these two properties.